-At the conclusion of their investigation, the Head teacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher (or nominated investigator) will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the Head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.